Cerebral Palsy Birth Injuries

 Cerebral palsy is not a progressive disorder so it does not get worse with time.
 However, the damage to the brain that causes CP can never be reversed so there is no cure or effective treatment for the condition.
 In addition to the impact CP has on body movement, the condition can also result in seizures, cognitive impairment, and vision, hearing, and speech issues.Different Types of Cerebral Palsy

 There are 4 recognized types of cerebral palsy.
 The cerebral palsy subtypes are generally defined by the specific areas of the body that are affected and the particular type of brain injury and resulting disability.Spastic CP

-- Diplegia: this subtype refers to spastic CP affecting muscles in the individual's legs and lower body.
+- Diplegia: spastic CP affecting muscles in the individual's legs and lower body.
 The upper body is usually not impacted.
-Individuals with spastic diplegia CP often have difficulty walking without special crutches as the condition forces their knees and legs to pull inwards.
+Individuals with spastic diplegia CP often have difficulty walking without special crutches, as the condition forces their knees and legs to pull inwards.

-- Hemiplegia: this subtype involves spastic CP which affects one particular side of the body (left or right) and not the other.
+- Hemiplegia: spastic CP which affects one particular side of the body (left or right) and not the other.
 Most individuals with this subtype experience more stiffness in the arms and upper body of the affected side with the legs being less impacted.

-- Quadriplegia: with this subtype the spastic CP affects the individual's entire body.
+- Quadriplegia: spastic CP affects the individual's entire body.
 All four limbs and the face are impaired by excessive muscle stiffness.
-This subtype is the most severe and often leaves individuals totally unable to walk.
+This subtype is the most severe and often leaves the child unable to walk.

 Ataxic cerebral palsy involves a significant lack of balance and coordination caused by interruption of the messages from the brain.
-Individuals with this type of CP may appear very clumsy have trouble walking or with fine motor coordination.Mixed CP
+Individuals with this type of CP may appear very clumsy, have trouble walking, or struggle with fine motor coordination.Mixed CP

 - Not able to lift and control head